Transportation Sector Funding

 To best manage the funding available to support the strongest initiatives, we follow a competitive funding approval process for capital projects in the energy, transportation, waste and water sectors.

-As of April 1, applicants for transportation capital projects will apply in the energy category.
+Applicants for transportation capital projects now apply in the energy category.
 Environmental outcomes for transportation projects will be assessed under the energy performance criteria.
 Applicants under these sectors must undergo an Initial Review to assess eligibility before they may submit a complete application.

 Modal shift is the change in travel patterns from one type or mode to more sustainable one (e.g. a change in the number of people using public transit instead of cars).